 | Rent yield Estimated rent vs. estimated value — strong yield against nearby comps. | 8.4% gross | 84 | 27% | +9.2 pts |

-Contribution is the signed nudge each component applied vs. a neutral 50 / 100 baseline, scaled by weight.
-Sum the column and add the baseline to recover the headline.
+Contribution is the signed nudge each component applied vs. a neutral 50 / 100 baseline, scaled by weight — a directional cue, not the whole story.
+The headline is the weighted average of the normalized scores over the components we have data on (each score times its weight, divided by the weights that are present).
 This sample is for illustration; live property pages render this section against real signals.

 Good rent yield, clean inspection profile, permits in order, no signs of owner pressure.
 Worth running the numbers and pulling a full report.